landoskape/vrAnalysis/docs/database.md

   but the GUI checks whether the string can be converted to the required type with the `validate_input` method.
 - If you press the button on the left (`Check Values`), then it will validate if the data in each field is valid.
 Entries turn to red if they are not.
+As an example, I filled the `redCellQC` field with the text `Not a bool!`, which cannot be converted to a boolean, so the edit field turned red.

 ### Registering Sessions